calebdre/Front-end-Starter/README.md

 ##### [Sass](http://sass-lang.com)
 ##### [A simple gruntfile to get working with your sass](http://gruntjs.com)

-##What to do:
+##Workflow:
 Here's what to do to get started:
 - clone the repo
 - start up the terminal and run "npm install"
-- after the install, run 'grunt'
+- run 'grunt'
-- open up '_bass.scss' or 'main.scss'
-- open up 'index.html'
-- get to work!
+- edit files
+- run 'grunt build' to get a directory ready for production